ssciwr/ssc-resources-hub/docs/community/contribute-codebase.md

 Before modifying any code, ensure you follow the contributing environment guidelines to set up an appropriate development environment.

-When making changes, follow these omnicache-specific guidelines:
+When making changes, follow these ssc-resource-hub-specific guidelines:

 1. Keep changes of that branch/PR focused on a single feature or bug fix.